victorcappa/imaginAR/README.md

 # imaginAR
-Made with Unity and Niantic ARDK.
+Made with Unity and Niantic Lightship ARDK.
 Create and share AR content in creative ways.